pawelwiejkut/bw_remove_characters/README.md

 ## How it works ?

 This development check infoobject based on passed reference table.
 Best idea is to use this in end routine between flatfile source system and target DSO.
 You can't use this if your target object is field based instead of inffobect based.
-If any invaild chartes occurs, it will be automatically replaced by nothig ( cuted off).
+If any invaild characters occurs, it will be automatically replaced by nothig ( cuted off).

 ## Why better than other solutions ?

-This development uses standard SAP function module RSKC_CHAVL_OF_IOBJ_CHECK, which basically checks every charter you are trying to pass to particular infoobject and confirms is that charter allowed to be used in.
-Most of avaible implementations check correctness of passed charters based on SAP note [173241](https://launchpad.support.sap.com/#/notes/173241):
+This development uses standard SAP function module RSKC_CHAVL_OF_IOBJ_CHECK, which basically checks every character you are trying to pass to particular infoobject and confirms is that character allowed to be used in.
+Most of avaible implementations check correctness of passed characters based on SAP note [173241](https://launchpad.support.sap.com/#/notes/173241):

 !"%&''()*+,-./:;<=>?_0123456789ABCDEFGHIJKLMNOPQRSTUVWXYZ

 This implementation addiotionaly:

-* prevent you against pass unsupported charters into particular data types, like passing char values to date fields,
+* prevent you against pass unsupported characters into particular data types, like passing char values to date fields,
 * bases on entries that you provided in RSKC transaction

 ## Usage instructions: